cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ### AWS Lambda

 1. You will need to set the environment variable `DISTRIBUTION_ID` to your actual CloudFront distribution id
-2. Make sure that your AWS Lambda's IAM permissions include the following actions
+2. Make sure that your AWS Lambda's IAM permissions include the following actions.
+Be sure to also assign it to the correct resource ARN.
     ````
     "codepipeline:PutJobSuccessResult",
     "codepipeline:PutJobFailureResult"